jaysalvat/image2css/README.md

-# Pointless Image To CSS box-shadow Converter
+# Pointless Image To CSS Converter

 You suck at CSS but want to impress your friends anyway?
 This PHP class converts an image to thousands of CSS lines of box-shadow properties.
 It's totally pointless... but life is pointless...